Skip to content

 - L67 in normalize(): test that ValueError is raised

-Every number is [verified] (measured via coverage.py JSON, cross-checked for consistency) or FAILED: reason.
+Every number is [verified] (measured and cross-checked for consistency) or FAILED: reason.
+When pytest-cov is installed, ordeal uses its JSON report; otherwise it falls back to an internal tracer.
 Mined properties are grouped by kind.
 The mutation score shows how many code mutations the mined properties catch — if it's below 100%, the surviving mutants reveal property gaps.

 The "migrated" column shows what a real ordeal test file looks like: fuzz() for crash safety plus explicitly mined properties (bounds, determinism, type checks).
 It generates the test file a developer would write after adopting ordeal.